-This one is tough as nails as you'd expect in a G-Shock watch, but it is made with divers in mind.
+This one is tough as nails as you'd expect in any G-Shock watch, but it is made with divers in mind.
 It's water resistant up to 200 meters, has a dive timer and offers tide and moon data.
 The atomic accuracy is great, too.
 These features contribute to the uniqueness of this watch.

-Very busy display actually shows more than you need when you're underwater.
+Very busy display.
+It shows more than you need when you're underwater.

 When it comes to affordable, quality timepieces, it’s hard to top Casio watches.
 From rugged, sporty styles to more elegant, sophisticated dress designs, you can find a watch for nearly any occasion.
 The only problem you might run into is sorting through all of your options.